abdulsaboor938/Mirai/README.md

 **Note:** Eclipse JAVA runtime should be installed on the system

 ### PostgreSQL
 This is a database packaged installation.
-The database is used as a backend for MetaBase, So this is the pre-requisite in order to run a successful MetaBase instance.
+The database is used as a backend for Metabase, So this is the pre-requisite in order to run a successful Metabase instance.

 **The platform specific binaries and packages can be found on [PostgreSQL](https://www.postgresql.org/download/) website.**